CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

    GROUP BY su.Supplier_Name
    ```
 1. Click **Run** to view the results.
-1. Notice there is an option to save this query as a View by selecting **Save as view**.
+1. Notice there is an option to save this query as a View by selecting Save as view.
 1. On the right **Explorer** panel, under **Queries section** notice this query is saved under **My queries** as **SQL query 1**.
 This provides an option to rename the query and save it for future use.
 There is also an option to view queries that are shared with you using the **Shared queries** folder.

    ![A screenshot of SQL query screen](../media/Aspose.Words.81f0a6eb-66e8-4803-8eb7-2aca2def2ac4.004.png)